Research finds a lack of strong association between pelvic tilts and pain. (Photo by Nick Ng)

 “Nociception involves peripheral sensory neurons picking up on changes in the tissue environment and sending these messages to the spinal cord and brain,” Gronski said.
 “The brain filters the information and whether someone will experience pain or not is highly dependent on context, their beliefs and thoughts about pain, and even subconscious factors that we have yet to discover.”

-Research in pelvic anatomy and posture finds some factors that can cause clinicians to make false positive findings in pelvic tilt assessments.
+Research has found some factors that can cause clinicians to make false positive findings in pelvic tilt assessments.
 A 2005 study of 160 pain-free subjects from a medical center in Lyon, France, found a wide range of pelvic and spinal postural variations.

 An earlier study in 1982 also found similar variations among 100 asymptomatic samples.
-The researchers, led by the late Dr. Pierre Stagnara, said that it is “unreasonable to speak of normal kyphosis and lordotic curves” because their data found a wide range of curvatures.
+The researchers wrote that it is “unreasonable to speak of normal kyphosis and lordotic curves” because their data found a wide range of curvatures.
 “The average values are only indicative and not normative.
 The extreme values show the morphologic latitude of the human species.”
-(3)

 Even the landmarks that clinicians were taught to palpate in a pelvic tilt assessment—anterior superior iliac spine (ASIS) and posterior superior iliac spine (PSIS)— vary in position and angle.

-One British study, led by Dr. Stephen Preece from the University of Salford, compared the angles of the ASIS and PSIS of 30 pelvises and found a wide variation (0 to 23 degrees).
-The researchers also found variation in the angles from the ischial tuberosity to the iliac crest on both sides of the pelvis.
-(4)
+A 2008 study compared the angles of the ASIS and PSIS of 30 pelvises and found a wide variation (0 to 23 degrees).
+The researchers also found variations in the angles from the ischial tuberosity to the iliac crest on both sides of the pelvis.

 “To say that any one body needs to be in any one posture or position is unrealistic, fear-mongering, and steals a person’s self-efficacy by sending messages of fragility instead of capability.” ~ Dr. Susie Gronski

-Is pelvic tilt posture assessment a waste of time?
+Is pelvic tilt assessment a waste of time?

-Maybe, and maybe not.
-This is a debatable subject with no definitive agreement yet among a variety of healthcare professionals.
+Whether pelvic tilt assessments are worth your time is debatable because there is no definitive agreement among healthcare professionals.
 However, given that pain is a multi-factorial subjective experience and the current scientific literature find a weak correlation of posture and pain, clinicians should not narrow the cause down to one factor.
-There is no need to be obsessive with anatomical landmarks when there are likely other factors that contribute to each patients’ pain.

 “These tests also tell us nothing about the amount of movement in the sacroiliac joint,” Gronski said.
 “In fact, the reliability of feeling a few degrees of motion in a structure that is very stable and support is questionable.
 We’re talking about millimeters of movement.”